-At Creighton, I’m not just earning a degree, I’m following my passion.
-In my biological anthropology research, I’m working at the intersection of health sciences and the human spirit.
-And I can do it because I’m a Bluejay.
+At Creighton, I didn’t just earn a degree, I followed my passion.
+In my biological anthropology research, I worked at the intersection of health sciences and the human spirit.
+And I could do it because I’m a Bluejay.

 Medical Anthropology, College of Arts and Sciences

 Coming to Omaha from San Bruno, California was a big adjustment.
 But I’m not the kind of person who likes unstructured time.
 So, I jumped in with both feet and made friends quickly.
-Now, as a junior, I balance a long list of extracurriculars with my biological anthropology research.
+As an upperclassman, I was happy to balance a long list of extracurriculars with my biological anthropology research.

-I love studying the intersection of medical and social sciences.
-I want to understand medicine in its cultural and social context.
+I enjoyed studying the intersection of medical and social sciences.
+I wanted to understand medicine in its cultural and social context.
 What does healthcare look like in different societies?
 How does our current system produce inequalities between different social groups?
 And how can healthcare providers treat patients in such a way that takes those social factors into account?

-Now, I’m working with Professor Erin Blankenship-Sefczek, examining the skeletal remains of individuals who died during the Late Classic Maya Period between 200 and 950 AD.
-My project is focused on infants and sub-adults, looking at how age and sickness affected how they were buried, and drawing conclusions about what that information says about the Mayan culture of the time.
-My goal is to continue the research over the summer and eventually publish a paper on my findings.
+I worked with Professor Erin Blankenship-Sefczek, examining the skeletal remains of individuals who died during the Late Classic Maya Period between 200 and 950 AD.
+My project was focused on infants and sub-adults, looking at how age and sickness affected how they were buried, and drawing conclusions about what that information says about the Mayan culture of the time.